Professor Jeffrey Miron, Director of Undergraduate Studies

 An undergraduate education in economics focuses on learning to analyze the world in terms of tradeoffs and incentives—that is, to think like an economist.
 Students concentrating in economics begin, ordinarily, in their freshman year, with Economics 10a and 10b, the introductory courses in economics.
 Because marginal conditions hold a central place among economists' analytical tools, prospective economics concentrators are required to complete math at the level of Math 1a.
 Students who have already met this requirement may choose to continue their study of mathematics in order to prepare for courses that assume familiarity with more advanced topics in mathematics or for graduate study in economics.
 Students hoping to graduate with honors must complete additional math courses; see the specific requirements below.
 Freshmen are also encouraged to take the required introductory statistics course.
 The ability to interpret quantitative data and to understand statistical arguments is essential to understanding the economy.
 Students who have not completed this requirement their freshman year are advised to fulfill it their sophomore year.

 Concentrators ordinarily take four or five economics courses in their sophomore year.
-Two courses make up the intermediate theory sequence: one of 1010a or 1011a (Microeconomic Theory) and one of 1010b or 1011b (Macroeconomic Theory).
+Two courses make up the intermediate theory sequence: one of 1010a or 1011a (Intermediate Microeconomics) and one of 1010b or 1011b (Intermediate Macroeconomics).
 These courses teach the analytical tools that economists use.
 The 1011 courses assume a more advanced background in mathematics than the 1010 courses.
-The third course taken in the sophomore year is Economics 970, the sophomore tutorial taught in small groups of eight to ten students.
-The sophomore tutorial is an intensive experience aimed at helping concentrators develop the ability to understand the nature of economics research, to discuss economic arguments both orally and in writing, and to start to carry out their own research.
+The third course generally taken in the sophomore year is Economics 970, the Sophomore Tutorial, which is taught in classes of eight to 10 students.
+The Sophomore Tutorial is an intensive experience aimed at helping concentrators develop the ability to understand the nature of economics research, to discuss economic arguments both orally and in writing, and to start to carry out their own research.
 Finally, students are advised to fulfill the econometrics requirement (Economics 1123 or 1126) in the sophomore year.
-This helps students get the most out of their sophomore tutorials as they use the tools learned in econometrics.
+This helps students get the most out of their Sophomore Tutorials as they use the tools learned in econometrics.

-Beyond these foundational courses, all concentrators are required to take three additional courses in the economics department.
+Beyond these foundational courses, all concentrators are required to take three additional elective courses in the Economics Department.
 Students can pursue Honors either by writing a senior thesis or taking the non-thesis Advanced Course Track (ACT); see the specific requirements below.
 Honors candidates must also take the economics honors exam in the spring of their senior year.

 In recent years, approximately 25 percent of economics concentrators have chosen to write a senior thesis.
-Senior thesis topics usually spring from a question of interest first raised in a field course.
+Senior thesis topics often spring from a question of interest first raised in an economics elective course.
 Students are therefore strongly advised to take courses before their senior year in areas in which they might want to write their theses.

 Undergraduates are welcome in graduate courses and often do well in them.
-Because coverage of the professional literature is a primary objective of such courses, they are, as a rule, demanding and time-consuming for undergraduates.
+Because coverage of the professional literature is a primary objective of such courses, they are generally demanding and time-consuming for undergraduates.

-A more complete description of the economics department and its requirements can be found in the handbook, Undergraduate Economics at Harvard: A Guide for Concentrators, available on our website.
+A more complete description of the Economics Department and its requirements can be found in the handbook, Undergraduate Economics at Harvard: A Guide for Concentrators, available on the Economics Undergraduate Program website.

 Basic Requirements: 11 courses (44 credits)

-- Economics 10a and 10b (formerly the full-year course Economics 10).
+- Economics 10a and 10b (Principles of Economics).
 Students may use Economics AP scores of 5, or A levels or IB scores of 7, to place out of either/both parts of Ec 10.
-However, they must replace each half of Ec 10 that is skipped with one course elective in Economics.
+However, they must replace each semester of Ec 10 that is skipped with one elective course in economics.
 Consult the economics concentrator guide or a concentration adviser for details.

 - Economics 970: Sophomore Tutorial.